What is Third Party Insurance?

 Upon complete purchase of your comprehensive car insurance policy, you will get a certificate of insurance.
 This confirms your eligibility to report a claim in the event of any unforeseen circumstance on the vehicle.

-The Nigerian Inter-bank Settlement System (NIBSS) in partnership with the Nigerian Insurers Association (NIA) launched the USSD code for validating motor insurance policy.
+- The Nigerian Inter-bank Settlement System (NIBSS): In partnership with the Nigerian Insurers Association (NIA), NIBSS launched the USSD code for validating motor insurance policy.
 To confirm the validity of your car insurance just type *565*11# and enter your vehicle registration number – That’s it!

 The insurance coverage might only be beneficial to a third party.
 However, it saves the insurer the cost of repair or replacement of third party damages.
 The following are reasons you need a third-party insurance